-It is the policy of the District to aggressively pursue a program of recruitment that is inclusive and open to all individuals.
-Intentional efforts will be taken on a regular basis to develop and contact new recruitment sources that ensure diverse pools of candidates.
+It is the policy of the District to pursue aggressively a program of recruitment that is inclusive and open to all individuals.
+Efforts will be undertaken on a regular basis to develop and contact new recruitment sources that ensure diverse pools of candidates.
 Diverse pools should include, but not be limited to, persons without regard to gender or disabilities, and individuals from all ethnic and other groups protected by law and regulation from discrimination.
 The Equal Employment Opportunity Advisory Committee is encouraged to utilize and notify the District of additional recruitment options that may enable the District to obtain a diverse pool of applicants.
 The District's recruitment and hiring processes will include the following provisions:

 - 1. Implement recruitment strategies designed to maximize the equity and diversity of qualified applicant pools. - a.
 Year: One - b.
 Responsibility: HR - c.
-Assessment of Initiative Effectiveness: Gather, compile, and analyze data trends related to recruitment efforts and applicant pools.

-- 2. Require all academic, classified, and management selection processes to assess sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students in a manner specific to the position. - a.
+Measurement: Gather, compile, and analyze data trends related to recruitment efforts and applicant pools. - Require all academic, classified, and management selection processes to assess sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students in a manner specific to the position. - a.
 Year: One - b.
 Responsibility: HR, Personnel Commission, EEOAC, Employment Equity Facilitators - c.
-Assessment of Initiative Effectiveness: Creation of an assessment tool for HR Analysts and EEFs to use in assessing and reporting back to the EEOAC - 3.
-Conduct regular surveys related to the EEO campus climate on a regular basis of once per year to implement concrete measures of continuous quality improvement that utilize the information drawn from the surveys to the EEO process. - a.
+Measurement: Creation of an assessment tool for HR Analysts and EEFs to use in assessing and reporting back to the EEOAC - Conduct regular surveys related to the EEO campus climate on a regular basis of once per year to implement concrete measures of continuous quality improvement that utilize the information drawn from the surveys to the EEO process. - a.
 Year: One - b.
-Responsibility: HR and campus administratio - c.
-Assessment of Initiative Effectiveness: The colleges share results and action plans with EEOAC - 4.
+Responsibility: HR and campus administration - c.
+Measurement: The colleges share results and action plans with EEOAC - 4.
 Survey candidates who decline job offers. - a.
 Year: One - b.
 Responsibility: HR - c.
-Assessment of Initiative Effectiveness: Gather, compile, and analyze data trends related to declined job offers. - 5.
+Measurement: Gather, compile, and analyze data trends related to declined job offers. - 5.
 Implement surveys for evaluating individual recruitment satisfaction, performance, and integrity and the role of the EEF/HR Analyst. - a.
 Year: Two - b.
-Responsibility: H - c.
-Assessment of Initiative Effectiveness: Compile and analyze data related to recruitments. - d.
+Responsibility: HR - c.
 Measurement: Compile and analyze data related to recruitments.